- Do I need a personal injury attorney, a car wreck attorney or no attorney at all?

 Unfortunately, I get this call a lot and since you are represented by another attorney, the ethical rules I am bound by will not let me give you legal advice.
 However, I would suggest you contact that attorney and tell him you want to sit down with him and go through your file with him for 30 minutes.
 Why wouldn’t you take this step?
 If he/she is handling your personal injury claim on a contingency fee, as most personal injury attorneys do, the meeting is not going to cost you any extra money in attorney’s fees.
 Moreover, if I am going to pay a lawyer thousands in a legal fee, you can be sure that they will take the time to answer my questions about their handling of the injury claim.
 If he/she is unwilling to take this step, you are entitled to a copy of your file, but your former attorney is allowed to assert a lien for his/her attorney’s fees.
 As your new attorney, it is my job to try and negotiate with them in regard to this attorney's lien.
 While legally you could get stuck owing two attorney's fees in this scenario, I have never had that happen in the 20 years I have been practing law.
 Further, I would try to avoid that and if necesary, I would walk away from the majority of my fee.
 I am happy to meet with you and review your injury claim with you to see what your options are.

 You will be dealing directly with me.
 I give out my cell phone number, (502) 609-7657, for a reason.
 I want you to be able to get hold of me.
-While you may catch me in the car or out with my kids, I will do my best to answer your call.
 Some clients like to text or e-mail me.
 It does not make a difference how you get hold of me.
 You can call me in the evenings or on the weekends.
-I have found that my clients tend to be appreciative of the ability to get hold of me when they need to and are usually considerate of not overly interfering with my time with my children.
+I have found that my clients tend to be appreciative of the ability to get hold of me when they need to and are usually considerate of not overly interfering with my time.